OpenSimulationInterface/open-simulation-interface/doc/commenting.rst

     //
     message EnvironmentalConditions
     {
-        // Atmospheric pressure in Pascal at z=0.0 in world frame (about 101325 Pa).
+        // Atmospheric pressure in Pascal at z = 0.0 m in world frame (about 101325 Pa).
         //
         optional double atmospheric_pressure = 1;
     }